simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 05 2023 1143 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 06-Nov 08 2023
+Radio Blackout Forecast for Nov 07-Nov 09 2023

-              Nov 06        Nov 07        Nov 08
+              Nov 07        Nov 08        Nov 09
-R1-R2           25%           25%           25%
+R1-R2           20%           20%           20%
 R3 or greater    5%            5%            5%

-Rationale: There exists a slight chance for R1-R2 (Minor-Moderate) radio blackouts over 06-08 Nov.
+Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts will persist through 09 Nov primarily due to the current potential and magnetic makeup for AR 3480.

 ```